Tosch110/Lagonaki/Readme.md

 Compile code and run your node by typing `sbt start`

-# Create package - recommended

-For now it is only possible to create deb package with (sudo) `sbt debian:packageBin` command.
-In order to install waves with the package, pack it first and then run with

-sudo sbt debian:packageBin

-sudo dpkg -i target/waves_db_package.deb

-waves_db_package.deb to be found in /target (look closely the current version)

-waves waves-testnet.json

 You can edit folders / other settings in settings.json file before running commands above.